hirako2000/k8s-getting-started/k8s-getting-started/step3.md

 ### See pods labels

-Display the pods with their labels
+Display the pods with their labels:

 `kubectl get pods --show-labels`{{execute}}